5 Ways To Protect Your Garden In The Hot Weather

 Take Advantage of Your Lawn

-Rather than cutting your lawn short, let it grow in the hot weather by adjusting your lawnmower to the highest setting and resist the urge to rake away your trimmings.
+Rather than cutting your lawn short (with your cordless lawn mower), let it grow in the hot weather by adjusting your lawnmower to the highest setting and resist the urge to rake away your trimmings.
 Leaving the blades long and cuttings in the garden offer some much-needed shade for your plants in the hot weather.

 Grass trimmings left a few days before raking are also excellent additions to mulch, which also helps cool your plants by providing a barrier between the sun and soil as well as maintaining moisture.